-Your computer might support wireless display, a wireless technology which utilizes Wi-Fi to allow the computer to be wirelessly connected to external displays including TVs as extended screens.
+Some models support Intel Wireless Display (Intel WiDi), a wireless technology which utilizes Wi-Fi to allow the computer to be wirelessly connected to external displays including TVs as extended screens.
 With wireless display, documents, streamed/local media contents or other online contents can be shared wirelessly with others.